 In high-alloy TRIP steels with medium manganese content, Lüders bands frequently appear [113].
 The mechanism underlying this unstable plastic deformation resulting in the formation of Lüders bands is still unclear.
 However, there are many theories.
 One of which claims that reactions involving dislocations and C-Mn aggregates are the reason for these instabilities during plastic deformation [113, 114].
 The formation of these bands is undesirable as it results in a poor surface finish on the final product, making it aesthetically unsuitable for most applications.
 It is important to note that these instabilities are highly dependent on strain temperature and strain rate and often disappear at sufficiently high strain rates [114].
-It is also important to note that these instabilities are highly dependent on strain temperature and strain rates and often disappear at sufficiently high strain rate and often disappear at sufficiently high strain rates [114].
+It is also important to note that these instabilities are highly dependent on strain temperature and strain rate and often disappear at sufficiently high strain rates [114].